 There are some fairly generous breaks here, in terms of reductions (primarily for hospitality/retail/leisure), and also grants for the smaller businesses.
 We believe your council should automatically be in touch with you if you can benefit from these.

 However these are just for those who pay business rates.
 Ie those who have a business property independent of their home.
 For those of you who only work from home and/or client sites (or occasionally coffee shops/similar) there is nothing to be claimed here.

 Like with the deferring VAT/income tax, this is just a loan.
 However for those who anticipate limited impact to their business long term, but a short term hit, this could help.
 If you want to apply for these, it should be done via the banks.
 The banks should be more likely to lend than normal, as the government will be guaranteeing 80% of the loan.

-We’ve now migrated to full working from home for all staff, barring one member visiting the office daily to collect post.
-We will do our best to ensure as little interruption to client service as possible.
+During the “lockdowns” we’re fully working from home for all staff, bar one member visiting the office daily to collect post.
+Hopefully this has lead to as little interruption to client service as possible.

 Outside “lockdowns” we’re operating on circa half the staff office based, half working from home.
 We hope this should give the best of both worlds for all concerned.